openstack/charm-glance/README.md

 ===============

 In order to do Glance metering with Ceilometer, an AMQP relation is required.
-Currently only RabbitMQ is the only supported option.
+Currently the only supported option is RabbitMQ.

     juju add-relation glance rabbitmq-server